duke-compsci308-spring2016/lab_rps/README.md

 Our implementation of the RPS-n game organizes combinations of weapons using a map of strings, one for each of the n options, mapped to a set of strings, made up of all of the options that the particular weapon defeats.

-There are three classes within our project- a RPS class that stores the game with all n weapon options, a player class which handles inputs, and a main class to act as an interface between the player and the game’s mechanics.
+There are three classes within our project- a RPS class that stores the game with all n weapon options, a player class which handles inputs, and a main class to act as an interface between the player and the gameâ€™s mechanics.

-Users will select one weapon each, which will be stored as the player’s weapon attribute.
+Users will select one weapon each, which will be stored as the playerâ€™s weapon attribute.
 RPS class will have methods that take in the players as inputs and determine the outcome of the game.
-The game play will be handled by first seeing if the two inputs are the same (report tie), then getting player 1’s move and seeing if it maps to player 2’s move (report win), then getting player 2’s move and seeing if it maps to player 1’s move (report win), and finally reporting a tie.
+The game play will be handled by first seeing if the two inputs are the same (report tie), then getting player 1â€™s move and seeing if it maps to player 2â€™s move (report win), then getting player 2â€™s move and seeing if it maps to player 1â€™s move (report win), and finally reporting a tie.

 **RPS Class**